The Saint of Bleecker Street: Act 3

 Michele and Annina meet secretly in the subway ("You remember the time") and Annina begs Michele to turn himself in for Desideria's murder.
 When Michele refuses, Annina reveals that she is dying and intends to take the veil before she succumbs to illness.
 As her health deteriorates dangerously, Don Marco finally receives approval from the church to make Annina a nun.
-While Annina is taking her vows, Michele forces his way past watching neighbors and tries to convince her to give up her plans.
+Carmela gives Annina her wedding dress to wear as she takes her vows.
+During the ceremony, Michele forces his way past watching neighbors and tries to convince her to give up her plans.
 However, Annina is too far gone to hear him and dies shortly after completing the ceremony.